 Drug possession laws generally fall into one of two main categories: simple possession (for personal use) and possession with intent to distribute.
 The latter category typically carries much stiffer penalties upon conviction, as compared to simple possession, in the interest of both punishing and deterring drug dealers.
 To prove possession with intent to sell, prosecutors may present evidence such as digital scales, baggies, large quantities of the drug, large amounts of cash in small bills or testimony from witnesses.

 Drug possession laws also prohibit paraphernalia such as syringes, crack pipes or bongs.
 The Federal Drug Paraphernalia Statute defines what constitutes drug paraphernalia but usually hinges on a determination of primary use.
 For example, a newly purchased water pipe may not be considered a marijuana bong unless it has drug residue or is sold explicitly as a marijuana bong.
 Laws also exist to restrict the possession of certain chemicals or materials commonly used in the cultivation or manufacturing of drugs, such as the laboratory equipment used to make methamphetamine.

-While some states have legalized possession of marijuana for medical use with a physician's recommendation, it is still considered illegal in all cases under federal law.
+While some states have legalized possession of marijuana for medical use, and both Colorado and Washington have legalized its recreational use, it is still considered illegal in all cases under federal law.
 See FindLaw's overview of medical marijuana laws for more information.